Rushanksavant/NFT-Marketplace/README.md

 - Functions:
   - function createToken(string memory tokenURI, uint256 price) public payable returns (uint256) {}
+     - Mint new token
+     - set URI for the token
+     - add token as a market item by modifying state variable (uses createMarketItem())

   - function createMarketItem(uint256 tokenId, uint256 price) private {}
+     - make changes to the state variables to store all token info
+     - transfer token from creator to contract address
+     - charges 0.025 ETH as listing fee
+     - list nft

   - function createMarketSale(uint256 tokenId) public payable {}
+    - calculate royalty (if not first time sell), and send it to creator
+    - transfer token from contract address to buyer
+    - modify state variables

   - function resellToken(uint256 tokenId, uint256 price) public payable {}
+    - to list a token (bought before) for sale
+    - charges 0.025 ETH as listing fee
+    - transfers nft from owner to contract address
+    - modify state variables

   - function fetchMarketItems() public view returns (MarketItem[] memory) {}
+    - to get all tokens which are listed for sale

   - function fetchMyNFTs() public view returns (MarketItem[] memory) {}
+    - to get all tokens owned my an address

   - function fetchItemsListed() public view returns (MarketItem[] memory) {}
+    - to get all tokens created by an address